salgorog/employee-tracker/README.md

 * Download source files
 * Run npm install to install the dependencies
-* Open up mySQL2 and run the schema.sql and seeds.sql file to generate data into the database
+* Open up mySQL2 and run the schema.sql by typing SOURCE db/schema.sql and seeds.sql by typing SOURCE db/seeds.sql file to generate data into the database
 * run npm start to start the application